devetry/web-fundamentals/studios/databases/1/README.md

 currentMenu: studios
 ---

 This studio has two parts, corresponding to what you'll learn in classes 7 and 8, respectively.
 In the first part of this studio, we'll create and manipulate tables, as well as explore the parallels between Python objects and database tables.
-In the second part of this studio, we'll make a real database locally and use it to perform SQL queries through *phpMyAdmin*.
+In the second part of this studio, we'll make a real database locally and use it to perform SQL queries throught the command line and TablePlus.

 ## Walkthrough